I find the history of Victory Gardens fascinating.

 We’re at 7 billion now and that’s an extremely difficult amount of people to ration out food with and spread out the resources.

 Of course I’m hoping the need for victory gardens and food rationing won’t be necessary.
-But I’m a planner, and I feel the need to at least think about these things, just in case the world gets ‘a little more shifty’ for awhile.

 The original 1943 pamphlet called “Victory Garden: Leader’s Handbook”, issued by the US Department of Agriculture shows the following recommendations for home food supply: (from HipChickDigs)